 Q3: How can recreation be made a higher priority?

 Major changes in operation of the reservoirs require careful study of the benefits and impacts associated with the proposed changes.
-The Savannah River Basin Comprehensive Study would produce the analyses needed to update operating rules and revise cost allocations among the purposes.

 We know that actions taken in one area of the basin will likely impact other areas of the basin.

 Q4: Who determines how much water can be taken out of the Savannah River?

 A4: The states of Georgia and South Carolina oversee and permit withdrawals from the water system.
 The Corps coordinates regularly with the states’ resource agencies on water management in order to gauge needs of upstream and downstream users.
 In addition to the states, we develop water management plans and procedures for the reservoirs with input from other federal natural resource agencies.
 These agencies are charged with enforcing federal laws related to water and aquatic ecosystems.